tarbell-project/tarbell/tarbell/docs/tutorial.rst

 Overriding default templates
 ============================

-While the Tarbell blueprint contains some very handy things, you may find you need to override some of the provided templates.
+While the Tarbell blueprint (`see more on blueprints <http://tarbell.readthedocs.org/en/0.9-beta5/build.html>`_) contains some very handy things, you may find you need to override some of the provided templates.
 One of the most common cases in which this occurs is the navigation.

 In the _base/_base.html template, you can see that the nav is included just before the content starts::